Beijing Roast Duck

-According to a Chinese saying, no visit to Beijing is complete if you miss seeing the Great Wall or dining on Roast Duck.
+According to a Chinese saying, no visit to this city is complete if you miss seeing the Great Wall or dining on Beijing Roast Duck (Beijing Kaoya).
 As a famous and delicious food with very long history, Beijing Roast Duck is an excellent choice if you want to understand more about Chinese cuisine, culture and customs.

 |Beijing Roast Duck Pictures|

-It is thought that Beijing roast duck, like the tradition of roast turkey in America, owes its origin to the roast goose that is still popular in Europe on festive occasions.
+It is thought that the dish, like the tradition of roast turkey in America, owes its origin to the roast goose that is still popular in Europe on festive occasions.
 Westerners like Marco Polo brought certain European customs to China and may have introduced the concept of roasting poultry to their Chinese hosts during the Yuan Dynasty (1271 - 1368).
 Ducks had long been domesticated in China and the plump ducks proved to be an excellent substitute for goose in much the same way as the American colonizers found the native turkey to be.
-However, there is another school of thought based upon certain records that show roast duck has a much longer history dating back as far as the Northern and Southern Dynasties (420 - 589).
+However, there is another school of thought based upon certain records that show it has a much longer history dating back as far as the Northern and Southern Dynasties (420 - 589).
 Up until the Southern Song Dynasty (1127 - 1279), ducks were roasted in the area around Jinling, today's Nanjing.
-However, the later Yuan Dynasty rulers moved their capital city to Beijing from Jinling and took with them their cuisine thus making roast duck popular in the city that was eventually to make it its very own specialty.
+However, the later Yuan Dynasty rulers moved their capital city to Beijing from Jinling and took with them their cuisine thus making this dish popular in the city that was eventually to make it its very own specialty.

 The initial method has been perpetuated by very few restaurants among which Bianyi Fang (Convenient and Comfortable) Restaurant, established in 1861, is the most famous.
-There serves roast duck with a well-preserved traditional flavor.
+There serves Beijing Roast Duck with a well-preserved traditional flavor.
 The second method is relatively well-known and used with great success by the Quan Ju De Restaurant.
-Today, Quan Ju De means Beijing Roast Duck to many Chinese people as well as foreign visitors.
+Today, Quan Ju De means this delicious food to many Chinese people as well as foreign visitors.

-Over a long period of development exceeding some 140 years, a consummate and precise procedure for cooking Beijing Roast Duck has been firmly established:
+Over a long period of development exceeding some 140 years, consummate and precise procedures and Peking Duck recipe have been firmly established: